My account Basket

 RES Journal Awards

-For the best paper published by an Early Career Researcher in each of the seven RES journals.
+For the best paper published by an Early Career Researcher in each of the RES journals.

-Eligibility for nomination: Any paper published in a RES journal by an Early Career Researcher
+Papers published in a RES journal by an Early Career Researcher may be nominated.

 Black and white photograph of Alfred Russel Wallace OM FRS - President of the Society (1870-71)